Cheng-BDAL/Cheng-BDAL.github.io/_pages/about.md

 Latest News
 =====

 - Congratulations!
+Qiannan Huang has been awarded the National Scholarship for Master's Students in the 2024 Student Award Review!
+This is BDAL Lab's third National Scholarship, following the 2023 Doctoral National Scholarship awarded to Mengyu Li and the 2021 Master's National Scholarship awarded to Dianjun Lin.

+- Congratulations!
 Mengyu Li was awarded the Outstanding Poster Award at the 22nd Annual Conference of the China Society for Industrial and Applied Mathematics.[Link](https://mp.weixin.qq.com/s/ffKNLItqx5vv-P0r3Yd2QQ)